inlab-geo/espresso/docs/source/contribute.rst

 How to contribute
 ==================

-Thank you for contributing to Inversion Test Problems!
+Thank you for contributing to Espresso!
 Espresso is a community driven effort to create a collection of forward codes, simulating a wide range of physical problems.
 Espresso relies on you to contribute your forward code!
 You do not need to know all the details to get started.